S-8 (rocket)

 The S-8 is a rocket weapon developed by the Soviet Air Force for use by military aircraft.
-It remains in service with the Russian Air Force and various export customers.
+It remains in service with the Russian Aerospace Forces and various export customers.

 Developed in the 1970s, the S-8 is an 80 mm (3.1 in) rocket used by fighter bombers and helicopters.
 The system entered service in 1984 and is produced in a variety of subtypes with different warheads, including HEAT anti-armor, high-explosive fragmentation, smoke, and incendiary, as well as the specialized S-8BM runway-destroying munition and the S-8DM fuel-air explosive variants.
 Each rocket is between 1.5 meters (4 ft 11 in) and 1.7 meters (5 ft 7 in) long and weighs between 11.3 kg (25 lb) and 15.2 kg (33.5 lb), depending on warhead and fuse.
 Range is 2 to 4 kilometers (1.3 to 2.6 mi).

 The S-8 is generally carried in the B series of rocket pods, carrying either seven or 20 rockets.

 In 2018, the Russian Aerospace Forces took delivery and completed state tests of several batches of the S-8OFP Broneboishchik, successor to the S-8.
 While both rockets are unguided, the S-8OFP has greater range, a heavier warhead, and a digital fuse.
 The rocket is intended for armament of Su-25 type aircraft and Mi-8 helicopters, depending on the settings of the fuse, is able to penetrate obstacles facing the set targets, it can also explode in front of the obstacle and behind the obstacle.
+The S-8OFP entered service and put into serial production in May 2023.

 An armored self-propelled 80-tube MLRS vehicle using S-8 rockets has been developed by Belarusian industry.
 Relatively short range of the rocket (3 – 5 km cross-ground) compared to Grad rockets is compensated for by lower cost and greater beaten area from a high number of rockets.
 Serbia has developed the helicopter pod L80-07.
-The S-8 has been used in ground-to-ground mode against Ukrainian positions at Pavlopil by pro-Russian forces during the war in Donbas.
+The S-8 has been used in ground-to-ground mode against Ukrainian positions at Pavlopil by pro-Russian forces during the war in Donbas on 4 May and 20 June 2020.
+Two unexploded rockets were defused by the Ukrainian army in the later incident.